Nickerson House: History

 The house was commissioned by Samuel Mayo Nickerson, one of the founders of the First National Bank in Chicago and Union Stockyards National Bank, as well as having interests in liquor and wine businesses and an explosives company during the Civil War.
+Samuel Nickerson hailed from Brewster, Massachusetts on Cape Cod, where his family was instrumental in the development of the area's commercial shipping and fishing.
+The Nickerson Family first settled on Cape Cod in 1640.
+Samuel Nickerson also constructed Brewster's Gilded Age masterpiece, Fieldstone Hall, in 1890.

 Nickerson, his wife Mathilda Pinkham Crosby, and their son Roland lived in the house from 1883 to 1900.
 The mansion was used for many social gatherings characteristic of the Gilded Age, including a masquerade ball and a number of receptions.
 It also served as exhibition space in which the Nickersons displayed their renowned art collection of American and European paintings and drawings, Indian jewelry, and Japanese and Chinese ivories and curios.
 In 1900 the Nickerson Collection was donated to the Art Institute of Chicago.

 After the Great Fire, the Near North Side became a fashionable neighborhood for prominent Chicago business owners like Nickerson.
 Because the area was home to Cyrus H. McCormick, his brothers William S. McCormick and Leander J. McCormick, and their descendants, whose mansions were mainly concentrated along Rush Street, the neighborhood was known as McCormickville.
 Other notable residents of the Gilded Age period include Ransom R. Cable, Lambert Tree, Perry H. Smith, Joseph T. Ryerson, and Edward T. Blair.